Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Results

 \subsection{Model and Prompt Selection}

-Among the six tested prompts, Prompt 1 (see Figure~\ref{fig:prompt_qa_box}) achieved the highest scores for English with 100\%, 95.0\% and 55.0\% in consensus, relevancy and factuality (respectively) and was therefore used in the subsequent experiments.
+Among the six tested prompts, Prompt 1 (see appendix~\ref{appendix:prompt_qa_box}) achieved the highest scores for English with 100\%, 95.0\% and 55.0\% in consensus, relevancy and factuality (respectively) with Llama-3 model and was therefore used in the subsequent experiments.
 Results for all the prompts are in Table~\ref{tab:human_eval_results_prompt} of Appendix~\ref{appendix:ModelTempSelection}.

 Results in Table \ref{tab:model_selection_result} show that \textit{Llama-3-8B-Instruct}, \textit{Llama-3.1-8B-Instruct} and \textit{Llama-3.1-8B-Instruct} emerged as the best LLMs for English, Hindi and Punjabi, respectively, at temperature T = 0.2.
-Experiments were also conducted at T =0.5 and 0.7 for English (results are in Appendix~\ref{appendix:ModelTempSelection}).
+Experiments were also conducted at T = 0, 0.5 and 0.7 for English (for results see Table \ref{tab:temp_comparison} and \ref{tab:model-eval-temp} of Appendix~\ref{appendix:ModelTempSelection}).
+Temperature was varied as models exhibit different optimal generation settings.
+For instance, \citet{deepseek_temperature_param} recommends 0.0 for coding/math but higher values ($\approx (1.3 \text{--}1.5)$) for conversation or creative tasks, and some models are also sensitive to prompt style or domain.

+{ It was observed that for English, \textit{Llama-3} produced the most accurate and relevant responses and was free from repetition or gibberish content. \textit{Airavata} often produced overly brief answers with repeated points, \textit{Mistral} recalled information accurately but hallucinated incorrect facts, and \textit{DeepSeek} responses were unnecessarily long.
+For Hindi and Punjabi, some models returned incomplete answers and code-mixed text.
+Punjabi responses also occasionally contained Shahmukhi (Urdu script) instead of Gurmukhi for certain words.
+While these issues were also observed in \textit{Llama-3.1}, they occurred significantly less frequently compared to other models.}